aysedilekk/SearchAndWatch/README.md

 # Subtitle for News
 The aim of this project is to convert the audio of news videos to text.
-After splitting the text with using topic detection, summarizing and searching part will be done.
+After splitting the text with using topic detection, searching part will be done.
 According to searching term, releated part of new video will be opened.

 ##Requirements